-Stocks, Securities & Other Investments
+Stocks, Mutual Funds & Other Investments

-Estate Planning: Listing St. Thomas More as a beneficiary in your will allows you to leave a permanent legacy for our students.
+Listing St. Thomas More as a beneficiary in your will allows you to leave a permanent legacy for our students.
 Other financial planning instruments, such as charitable remainder trusts, life insurance, and 401(k) plans, can also be utilized to support St. Thomas More while helping you avoid income and estate taxes.
 To discuss how you can maximize your legacy at St. Thomas More, please contact your estate/financial planner.

 A lifelong supporter of St. Thomas More, Leonard Gigowski (SF ‘43) provides an example of the enormous impact that can be made through effective planned giving.
 To read more about Leonard’s story, please click here.